 What is a Slave Cable?

+What is a slave cable, and why are they called slave cables?
+Despite the name, they actually are rather commonly used across the world.
 Slave cables are used to jump start military vehicles with dead batteries.
 Outside of military use, they are more commonly referred to as jumper cables, and provide a fast, easy, vehicle-to-vehicle boost of power to get back on the road.
-A majority of US military vehicles are outfitted with a NATO receptacle, meaning that that specialized NATO slave cables are required for this service.
+A majority of US military vehicles are outfitted with a NATO receptacle, meaning that specialized NATO slave cables are required for this service.

 In order to make jump starting easier, military trucks and vehicles are standardized with 24-volt electrical systems, including slave receptacles for quick and easy connection.
 After plugging in a slave cable between each vehicle, the dead battery is restarted with the live vehicle’s running engine.